kuzudb/kuzu-docs/src/content/docs/cypher/query-clauses/call.md

 description: CALL clause is a reading clause used for executing schema functions.
 ---

-`CALL` can be used both as a statement and a clause.
+`CALL` can be used both as a statement and a clause but with different semantics.

 The `CALL` statement is used to change connection or database configuration, and **cannot** be used with other query clauses.
 Please see [Configuration](/cypher/configuration) for more details.